Observation of the BKT Transition in a 2D Bose Gas via Matter-Wave Interferometry

-\refform{fig:equilibriumBKT} (d) shows the measurements of $C(\overline{x})$ for various temperatures. $C(\overline{x})$ decays slowly at short and intermediate distances for $T/T_0= 0.41$ and $0.47$.
-However, at higher temperatures of $T/T_0= 0.54$ and $0.61$, $C(\overline{x})$ decays rapidly with increasing distance $\overline{x}$.
+The measurements of $C(\overline{x})$ for various temperatures shown in \refform{fig:corrfunc} (d) indicate that $C(\overline{x})$ decays slowly at short and intermediate distances for $T/T_0= 0.41$ and $0.47$ but rapidly at increasing distance at higher temperatures of $T/T_0= 0.54$ and $0.61$.
 This qualitative change of the correlation decay with temperature indicates the crossover to the thermal phase across the BKT transition. $C(\overline{x})$ falls off rapidly at large distances for all temperatures because of the decrease in density towards the boundary of the TF region.
-This effect of density variation can be incorporated into the BKT picture within the LDA by introducing a spatially varying exponent $\eta_t(x)$ \cite{Boettcher2016}.
-We fit the measurements at $T/T_0= 0.41$ and $0.47$ with an algebraic decay $f_{\mathrm{SF}}(\overline{x})=a\overline{x}^{-2\eta_t(\overline{x})}$, where $\eta_t(\overline{x})=\eta \alpha(\overline{x})$, and $a$ and $\eta$ are the fit parameters: $\eta$ is the mean value of $\eta_t$ within the system and $\alpha(\overline{x})$ accounts for the spatially varying density according to the LDA (see Supplemental Material for further details and comparison to the bare algebraic fit model).
-We show the algebraic fits in \refform{fig:equilibriumBKT} (d) for $T/T_0= 0.41$ and $0.47$ as solid lines, which describe the correlation decay very well, and thus confirms the existence of a superfluid phase.
-The value of $\eta$ is below $\eta_c$, which we discuss below.
-For the higher temperatures $T/T_0= 0.54$ and $0.61$, we fit the measurements of $C(\overline{x})$ with an exponential decay $f_{\mathrm{th}}(\overline{x})=be^{-2\overline{x}/r_0}$, where $b$ and $r_0$ are the fit parameters.
-The value of the correlation length $r_0$ is close to, or below, the TF diameter.
+This effect of density variation can be incorporated into the BKT picture within the LDA by introducing a spatially varying exponent $\eta_t(\overline{x}) = \eta \max(n(\overline{x}))/n(\overline{x})$ \cite{Boettcher2016,supp}, where the density contribution $n(\overline{x}) = \left\langle \sqrt{n(x)n(x+\overline{x})}\right\rangle$ and $\eta$ correspond to the averaged value within the TF region.